 "Thanks for letting us use your bathroom."
 She smiled.

-Shigure stroked her hair, as he replied, "Get some rest, no need to thank me."
+Shigure simply waved his hands as he replied, "Get some rest, no need to thank me."

 She dozed off.
 I tried to sleep too, but with Shigure sitting beside our beds, I couldn't help but feel a bit uncomfortable.